zhongwm/cable/README.md

 # A scala ssh client library

-## A ssh client lib that is Functional, Monadic
+## A ssh client lib that is Functional, Effectful, Monadic

 It's scala, It's purely functional, (the way to use it is) effectful, monadic.